 1. Feeling Disconnected from the Self

 There’s a reason spiritual components are almost always included in recovery processes.
 When we do not reconnect to the self in recovery, we relapse.
-This is typically because when there is no reconnection to the self (the spiritual being within) there is no shift in the core issue, so the symptoms return.
+This is because when there is no reconnection to the self (the spiritual being within) there is no shift in the core issue, so the symptoms return.

 2. Feeling Emotionally Unavailable